jmazzi/jmazzi.github.com/_posts/2006-11-07-braincast-beta-free-internet-phone-based-memo-recording.markdown

 ---
 layout: post
-title: BrainCast Beta - Free Internet & Phone Based Memo Recording
+title: BrainCast Beta - Free Internet and Phone Based Memo Recording
 ---
 I can’t tell you how many times I have been out somewhere and have had an idea that just faded away because I didnt take the time to leave myself a reminder (how often do you have a pen handy?).
 Now we have BrainCast.
 When I think of something I need to get done, I take my cellphone out of my pocket, hit a few buttons, and presto!
 Now I can remember everything.